davide3011/palladium-ln/doc/getting-started/getting-started/configuration.md

 - **important-plugin**=_PLUGIN_

-  Specify a plugin to run as part of Core Lightning.
+  Specify a plugin to run as part of Palladium Lightning.
   This can be specified multiple times to add multiple plugins.
-  Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via [plugin](ref:plugin) `stop`), Core Lightning will also stop running.
+  Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via [plugin](ref:plugin) `stop`), Palladium Lightning will also stop running.
-  This way, you can monitor crashes of important plugins by simply monitoring if Core Lightning terminates.
+  This way, you can monitor crashes of important plugins by simply monitoring if Palladium Lightning terminates.
   Built-in plugins, which are installed with lightningd, are automatically considered important.

 ### Experimental Options